Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Additional board circuitry enables setting a potentiometer to determine the level at which the D0 pin and LED trigger.

 # MQ135 Sensor Board Calibration
 The datasheet suggests calibrating under strict conditions that would require an environmental chamber and with a specific load resistance.
 Since we don't have a chamber, and the board comes with a fixed load resistance the does not comply, we calibrate the unit outdoors under clear conditions and hope for the best.
-Try to pick a day when outside conditions match normal inside conditions.
+Try to pick a day when outside temperature and humidity conditions match normal inside conditions.
 Also, consider using the EPA's AirNow App to verify air quality.

 # Hardware Connections